Monopoles, twisted integral homology, and Hirsch algebras: Some higher differentials in -coupled Morse homology

 In proving Theorem \ref{cohono}, we will interpret the differential on the $E^5$ page in terms of a mod $2$ Hopf invariant for the map $M\rightarrow SU(2)$.
 This Hopf invariant is precisely the cohomology class $[\zeta'_5]$ discussed above.

 We will mostly work in the simplicial model, and comment on the equivalence with the Morse model at the end of the section.
-We always consider $\mathbb{Z}$ coefficients, unless otherwise stated.
+In this section all (co)homology is taken with $\Bbb Z$ coefficients unless specfied otherwise.

 \begin{definition} Let $X$ be a simplicial complex equipped with a simplicial map which has $\phi^* = 0$ on third cohomology; write $C_\phi$ for the mapping cone of $\phi$.
 Let $x_\phi$ be any class in $H^3(C_\phi)$ so that under the map $i: S^3 \to C_\phi$ we have The graded-commutativity of cup the product implies that $x_{\phi}^2$ is $2$-torsion.
 Consider the composite isomorphism where $p: C_\phi \to \Sigma X$ is the collapse map and $S$ is the suspension isomorphism.
 We define the \textit{mod $2$ Hopf invariant} $h(\phi)$ to be the 2-torsion class $S(p^* x_\phi^2)\in H^5(X;\mathbb Z)$. \end{definition}